aelena/trustworthy-ai/README.md

 - Basic Python for data analysis and model inspection
 - Using libraries for fairness and explainability (such as [AI Fairness 360](https://aif360.res.ibm.com/) ([paper](https://arxiv.org/abs/1810.01943)) or SHAP)

-### Visualization and Reporting
-- Data visualization techniques for AI audit findings
-- Creating effective audit reports and dashboards

 ## Soft Skills for AI Auditors

 Many Soft Skills for AI Auditors overlap with those needed in strategy consulting, project management, and risk management, especially in high-stakes settings and/or C-levels.
-One thing for sure is AI auditors need to stay up-to-date with the latest AI technologies, methodologies, and regulatory changes, whereas it might not be the case in more traditional industries or sectors.
+One thing for sure is AI auditors need to stay up-to-date with the latest AI technologies, methodologies, and regulatory changes, whereas it might not be the case in more traditional industries or sectors, but apart from that these below are probably standard skills, not specific to AI & ML models auditors.

-- Communicating AI decisions to stakeholders

-### Communication and Stakeholder Management
-- Explaining technical concepts to non-technical audiences, or mixed audiences composed of including data scientists, ethicists, and domain experts.
-- Communicating with stakeholders who may have varying levels of AI literacy and different concerns about AI/ML systems
-- Negotiation and conflict resolution in audit scenarios
-- Sector-specific knowledge

 ### Critical & Ethical Decision Making

+Dedicated literature and papers on the different dimensions of [AI ethics](https://www.nature.com/articles/s41599-020-0501-9) has exploded since 2016 as shown by [google trends](https://trends.google.es/trends/explore?date=all&q=AI%20ethics).
+A quick search online shows that everybody has put out their AI Ethics document, probably everyone's rehashing everyone else's and/or creating that through AI.

 - Ability to critically evaluate AI-generated outputs, identify potential biases, and exercise independent judgment in the context of AI without yielding to mental lazyness or AI authority syndrom.
 - Develop a healthy skepticism towards AI-generated insights and answers.
 This point, and the previous one, will most often require solid foundational skills plus specialized domain knowledge.
 - Navigating ethical dilemmas in AI auditing, including biases, fairness, social and business impact

-- Balancing competing interests and priorities
+### Communication and Stakeholder Management

+- Explaining technical concepts to non-technical audiences, or mixed audiences composed of including data scientists, ethicists, and domain experts
+- Communicating with stakeholders who may have varying levels of AI literacy and different concerns about AI/ML systems.
+Communicating AI decisions to stakeholders
+- Negotiation and conflict resolution in audit scenarios
+- Sector-specific knowledge, regulations etc

 <br/>